symfony/symfony-docs/guides/validation.rst

             ->addTag('validator.constraint_validator', array('alias' => 'alias_name'))
         ;

-You constraint class may now use this alias to reference the appropriate
+Your constraint class may now use this alias to reference the appropriate
 validator:

     public function validatedBy()